nayan32biswas/mongodb-odm/docs/tutorial/get_or_create.md

 ## General Process

-To achieve that functionality will first try to get the document.
-If data does not exist then create a document with the same data.
+To achieve that functionality, we will first try to get the document.
+If the data does not exist, then create a document with the same data.

 ```python
 # Code omitted above